Student Guides

 Students

-For students enrolled in Blackboard modules, Blackboard Ally automatically provides a range of alternative formats that are easy to use by all students.
-Ally works within your modules in Blackboard, so it is available right when you need it.
+For students enrolled in Blackboard modules, Blackboard Ally automatically provides a range of alternative formats that are easy for all students to use.
+Ally works within your Blackboard modules, so it is available right when you need it.
 Alternative files include:

 - Readable text for screen readers